sigalor/loopback-gridfs/README.md

 ## Usage

 Simply create a new LoopBack 4 repository which inherits from `GridFSRepository`.
-The first parameter to `super` in the constructor is the bucket name.
+The first parameter to `super` in the constructor is the bucket name, the second one is your existing Mongo data source.
 The following code would go into `src/repositories/document-contents.repository.ts` and that repository can then be injected into LoopBack 4 controllers, services etc. like any other.

 ```typescript
 import { juggler } from '@loopback/repository';